Glossary term

 What Is Tax-Loss Harvesting?

 Tax-loss harvesting is the practice of realizing investment losses so they can be used to help offset capital gains and, within annual limits, some ordinary income.
-The term matters because investors often focus on pretax returns while overlooking how realized gains and losses affect after-tax results.
+Investors often focus on pretax return while overlooking how realized gains and losses change after-tax results in a taxable account.
+The strategy is one of the clearest examples of tax management affecting portfolio outcomes even when the underlying investments are unchanged.

-The strategy sounds simple, but the actual tax treatment depends on capital-gain rules, loss limitations, and the wash-sale rule.
-That is why tax-loss harvesting is best understood as a tax-management technique rather than as a guarantee of better portfolio performance.
+The idea sounds simple, but the actual result depends on capital-gain rules, annual loss limits, basis tracking, and the wash-sale rule.
+Tax-loss harvesting should therefore be understood as a tax-management technique, not as a guarantee of better investment performance by itself.

 Key Takeaways

-• Tax-loss harvesting involves realizing investment losses to help offset taxable gains.
+- Tax-loss harvesting realizes losses so they can offset taxable gains.

-• If you want the applied decision problem rather than the glossary definition, read What Is Tax-Loss Harvesting?.
+- If you want the applied portfolio-use discussion rather than the glossary definition alone, read What Is Tax-Loss Harvesting?.

 How Tax-Loss Harvesting Works

-An investor may sell an investment that is currently worth less than its tax basis and realize the loss for tax purposes.
-That realized loss can help offset realized capital gains from other investments.
-If total capital losses exceed total capital gains, the IRS generally allows a limited amount of the excess to offset ordinary income each year, with additional unused losses potentially carried forward.
+An investor sells an investment for less than its tax basis and realizes the loss for tax purposes.
+That realized loss can offset realized capital gains from other sales.
+If total capital losses exceed total capital gains, tax law generally allows a limited amount of the excess to offset ordinary income each year, with additional unused losses potentially carried forward to later years.

-Tax-loss harvesting matters because taxes can materially change the net result an investor keeps.
-Two portfolios with similar pretax returns may produce different after-tax outcomes depending on when gains are realized and whether losses are available to offset them.
+Investors use tax-loss harvesting to improve after-tax efficiency.
+Two portfolios with similar pretax results can produce different after-tax outcomes depending on when gains are realized and whether losses are available to offset them.
+This can matter especially for investors who rebalance actively, hold appreciated assets, or receive taxable distributions in a portfolio that sits outside retirement-account shelter.

 What the Wash-Sale Rule Changes

-The IRS wash-sale rule is one of the most important limits on tax-loss harvesting.
+The wash-sale rule is one of the main limits on tax-loss harvesting.
 Publication 550 explains that a loss can be disallowed if the investor buys substantially identical stock or securities within the wash-sale window.
-That means harvesting is not just about selling an investment at a loss.
-It is also about what happens around the sale.
+The strategy is therefore not just about selling a losing investment.
+It is also about what happens immediately before and after the sale.

 Why Tax-Loss Harvesting Is Not Free Alpha